psychemedia/storytelling-notes/fire-bird-vassiissa.md

 THE TALE OF IVAN TSAREVICH, THE BIRD OF LIGHT, AND THE GREY WOLF

 There was once, in a certain kingdom, a certain state, where there lived Tsar Vyslav Andronovich, who had three sons: the first was called Dmitri Tsarevich, the second Vasili Tsarevich, and the third Ivan Tsarevich.
 This Tsar had a garden so rich that in no other kingdom was there any better, and in that garden many rare trees grew with fruits and without fruits.
 And the Tsar had an apple-tree which he especially loved, and on that apple-tree all the apples that grew were of gold.
 But it happened that the Bird of Light began to fly to visit Tsar Vyslav.
 The feathers of the bird were all gold, but the eyes were like crystal of the East.
 It flew into the garden every night and sat on the apple-tree beloved of Tsar Vyslav, and used to pluck down the golden apples and fly away.
-Tsar Vyslav Andronovich was deeply afflicted, and he called to him his three sons and said to them: " My beloved children, which of you will go into my garden and catch the Bird of Light?
+Tsar Vyslav Andronovich was deeply afflicted, and he called to him his three sons and said to them: "My beloved children, which of you will go into my garden and catch the Bird of Light?
 He who captures it alive, I will in my lifetime give him the half of my kingdom, and at my death he shall have it all."

-Then his children, the Tsarevichi, said in a single voice: " Gracious lord, our father.
+Then his children, the Tsarevichi, said in a single voice: "Gracious lord, our father.
 Your Imperial Majesty, we will, with the greatest pleasure, try to catch the Bird of Light alive."

 On the first night Dmitri Tsarevich went into the garden and sat under the apple-tree from which the Bird of Light used to steal the apples; but he went to sleep, and he never heard when the Bird of Light flew up and again plucked off many apples.

-In the morning Tsar Vyslav Andronovich called his son Dmitri to him, and he asked him: " Well, my beloved son, did you see the Bird of Light, or did you not?"
-And he answered: " Father, gracious lord, this night it did not come."
+In the morning Tsar Vyslav Andronovich called his son Dmitri to him, and he asked him: "Well, my beloved son, did you see the Bird of Light, or did you not?"
+And he answered: "Father, gracious lord, this night it did not come."

 So the next night Vasili Tsarevich went to keep watch in the garden.
 He sat under the same apple-tree, and sat there one hour and went to sleep so soundly that he never heard the coming of the Bird of Light, which flew on to the tree, perched on it, and plucked many apples.

-In the morning the Tsar called his second son and questioned him, and he answered: " Gracious lord, my father, this night the Bird of Light did not come."
+In the morning the Tsar called his second son and questioned him, and he answered: "Gracious lord, my father, this night the Bird of Light did not come."

 And on the third night Ivan Tsarevich went into the garden to watch, and sat under the same apple-tree; and he waited one hour, a second hour, and a third hour; and then the whole garden lit up as though it shone with many fires, and the Bird of Light flew in and sat on the apple-tree and began to pluck the apples.
 Ivan Tsarevich stole under it so warily, and seized it by its tail, only he could not keep hold of it; and had only one feather out of its tail.

 In the morning, when Tsar Vyslav awoke from his sleep, Ivan Tsarevich went to him, and gave him the feather of the Bird of Light.
 Tsar Vyslav was very glad that his youngest son had succeeded, although he had only a single feather; and this feather was so marvellous and bright that you had only to take it into some dark attic and it shone as bright as the red sun.
 Tsar Vyslav put the feather into his cabinet as an article which he must keep for ever; and from that time forward the Bird of Light never flew into the garden.

-Tsar Vyslav once again called his children unto him and said, " My beloved sons, do ye journey forth: I will give you my blessing.
+Tsar Vyslav once again called his children unto him and said, "My beloved sons, do ye journey forth: I will give you my blessing.
 You must seek for the Bird of Light and bring it to me alive; and what I promised you before, he who captures the Bird of Light shall have."

 Dmitri and Vasili were envious of their younger brother Ivan that he had succeeded in pulling the feather out of the Bird of Light's tail.
 But Ivan Tsarevich asked leave of his father and his blessing.
 Tsar Vyslav tried to keep Ivan back, but he could not, and he let him go at his unrelaxing prayer.
 Ivan Tsarevich received his father's blessing, took his horse, and went on his journey, journeying forth, not knowing whither he was going.